danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.setChatAvailableReactions.html" name="messages.setChatAvailableReactions">Change the set of message reactions » that can be used in a certain group, supergroup or channel: messages.setChatAvailableReactions</a>

-* <a href="channels.updateUsername.html" name="channels.updateUsername">Change the username of a supergroup/channel: channels.updateUsername</a>

 * <a href="messages.editChatTitle.html" name="messages.editChatTitle">Changes chat name and sends a service message on it: messages.editChatTitle</a>

 * <a href="messages.editChatPhoto.html" name="messages.editChatPhoto">Changes chat photo and sends a service message on it: messages.editChatPhoto</a>

 * <a href="stickers.changeStickerPosition.html" name="stickers.changeStickerPosition">Changes the absolute position of a sticker in the set to which it belongs; for bots only.
 The sticker set must have been created by the bot: stickers.changeStickerPosition</a>

+* <a href="messages.setDefaultHistoryTTL.html" name="messages.setDefaultHistoryTTL">Changes the default value of the Time-To-Live setting, applied to all new chats: messages.setDefaultHistoryTTL</a>

 * <a href="account.updateUsername.html" name="account.updateUsername">Changes username for the current user: account.updateUsername</a>